 Born in a small village in Arges County, Elisabeta Rizea is one of the women heroes of Nucsoara, a fearless group who supplied food, clothes, and even weapons to the dissidents from the Arnautoiu Group.
 She endured the inhumane tortures of the communist interrogatories, but she never betrayed the opponents of the communist regime in the 12 years she was imprisoned.

 Find out more about the women heroes from Nucsoara on www.eroinenucsoara.ro

 Monica Lovinescu was the voice of Romanian women in the resistance against the communist regime.
 A talented writer and journalist, Monica Lovinescu lived in France from 1947 when she left Romania on a scholarship, with one of the last trains to the free world.

-She lived for the rest of her life in France where she published many articles about the harsh realities of communism in Romania.
-Best-known for her radio journalism work, Monica Lovinescu was one of the main Romanian voices from Radio Free Europe, the illegal source of real information for people living behind the Iron Curtain.
+She spent the rest of her life in France where she published many articles about the harsh realities of communism in Romania.
+Best-known for her radio journalism work, Monica Lovinescu was one of the main Romanian voices of Radio Free Europe, the illegal source of real information for people living behind the Iron Curtain.

 Photos via www.adevarul.ro

 The popularity of her radio shows made her an enemy of communist dictator Nicolae Ceausescu who ordered her assassination in 1977.
 She survived the attack and continued working on her radio show until 1992.

 Science was not a suitable career for women in the early 20th century, but some women were relentless in following their dream.

 A neuropsychiatrist with medical studies at Harvard University, Florica Bagdasar was the first woman minister in Romania.
 This happened in one of the most troubled periods in the country’s history.